-TABLE HWQ-1 EXAMPLE BMPS
+Table HWQ-1 Example BMPs

-Type of BMP Description of BMP Protect Trash Storage Areas from Rainfall, Run-On, Runoff, and Wind Dispersal : Trash storage areas can be covered to provide protection from rainfall.
+Type of BMP Description of BMP Minimize Impervious Areas: Installation of permeable pavers and installation of landscaping.
+Runoff Collection: Bioretention facilities could be proposed onsite.
+LID Site Design Landscaping with Native or Drought Tolerant Species: Projects can be landscaped with native and drought tolerant plant species.
+Minimize Soil Compaction: Areas of bioretention will minimize soil compaction.
+Impervious Area Dispersion: Impervious areas to drain to pervious areas before leaving the site.
+Landscape/Outdoor Pesticide Use: Landscape/outdoor pesticides to be applied per local requirements.
+Prevent Illicit Discharges: Storm drain stenciling, or signage can be provided that prohibits illicit discharge to on-site storm drain inlets and structural BMPs.
+All sewer lines to be connected to the separate sanitary sewer system.
+Storm Drain Stenciling or Signage: Storm drain stenciling, or signage will be provided at each storm drain inlet, and at each inlet to the structural BMPs.
+Source Control Protect Trash Storage Areas from Rainfall, Run-On, Runoff, and Wind Dispersal: Trash storage areas can be covered to provide protection from rainfall.
 Trash storage areas to be graded and surrounded by curb or wall to prevent run-on, run-off, and wind dispersal.
 Need for future indoor & structural pest control: Indoor and structural pest control to be provided per local requirements.
 Plazas, Sidewalks and Parking lots: Patios, sidewalks, and parking areas to be swept and kept free of trash and debris.
 Additional BMPs Based on Potential Sources of Runoff Pollutants: Biofiltration; parking garages to be disconnected by pervious areas.
 Professional pest control company to manage pest control needs.
 Fire sprinkler test water will flow into landscaped areas.
 Treatment Control Biofiltration Basin with Hydromodification Capacity: Stormwater from rooftops to drain into small bioretention areas.